 An $800 Lesson Learned.

-Back in the summer of 1990 I was involved in a road rage altercation that was serious enough to have the police involved.
+In the summer of 1990 I was involved in a road rage altercation that was serious enough to have the police involved.
 I was married to Bonnie and Stephanie was just a few weeks old when on one Saturday the three of us headed up to the Square One Shopping Mall in Mississauga.
-It seemed like every weekend back then included a trip to the mall.
+It seemed like every weekend back when I was married to Bonnie included a trip to the mall.
 I sure don't miss those days.

 We had just left our Courtney Club condo, I was driving and Stephanie was sitting in her car seat behind Bonnie as we drove north on Hurontario Street.

-Within ten seconds I noticed out of the corner of my eye a Cadillac was also approaching the street from an apartment building entrance.
+Within ten seconds I noticed out of the corner of my eye a Cadillac that was also approaching the street from an apartment building entrance.
 Both Bonnie and I gasped as the driver who was driving far too fast stopped abruptly just before he too turned north onto Hurontario.
-Both Bonnie and I, our hearts were in our mouth, we thought for sure he was going to T-bone the side of our car right where our daughter was sitting.
+Bonnie had her heart in her mouth as she thought for sure he was going to T-bone the side of our car right where our daughter was sitting.

 At the next traffic light we were both stopped side-by-side at The Queensway.
 I casually got out of my car and walked over to the Cadillac as the young driver rolled down his window halfway.
 “What the fuck kind of stunt was that you pulled back there?
 We thought you were going to hit us you fuck’n asshole?”
 I screamed at him.

 He smiled at me, “You have a nice day” he said.
-He then smirked while he rolled up his window.
+He was smirking while he rolled up his window.

 I became even more incensed and with my left fist I punched his window before heading back to my car.
 Instantly the window completely shattered as my fist went right through the glass.
-It looked like there were hundreds of tiny square glass pieces everywhere inside the car.
-There were two very attractive and well-endowed young women sitting in the back of the Cadillac.
-Both of them had gotten out of the car to shake out the glass pieces from their low cut sundresses that they were both wearing.
+There were hundreds of tiny square glass pieces everywhere inside the car.
+There were two very attractive and very well-endowed young women sitting in the back of the Cadillac.
+Both of them had gotten out of the car to shake out the glass pieces from their low cut sundresses they were both wearing.
 One of the girls was actually picking out glass from her cleavage.

 It is a visual that I will never forget.

-I remember it was very sunny and hot that day and there was a woman selling books on the corner shouting for someone to call the cops.
+It was very sunny and hot that day and there was a woman selling books on the corner shouting out for someone to call the cops.

-"A lunatic is running loose on the street." she kept yelling.
+"A lunatic is running loose on the street." she kept yelling loudly.

 That lunatic would be me.

 It was another classic case of no harm no foul although I did have a nasty cut on the knuckles of my left hand.
-I am right handed and I still can’t believe that I had punched the window that hard with my wrong hand.
-I also consider myself very lucky that all three occupants inside the Cadillac were wearing sunglasses when the window shattered.
+I am right handed and I still can’t believe that I punched out the window with my wrong hand.
+I also consider myself very lucky that the three occupants inside the Cadillac were all wearing sunglasses when the window shattered.